ltiao/site/content/authors/admin/_index.md

 Between Fall 2021 and Spring 2022, I worked with [Vincent Dutordoir](#) and [Victor Picheny](#) at [Secondmind Labs](https://www.secondmind.ai/) in Cambridge, UK.
-More recently, in Summer 2022, I extended my stay in Cambridge and returned to [Amazon][], reuniting remotely with my previous Berlin team.
+More recently, in Summer 2022, I extended my stay in Cambridge and returned to [Amazon][], reuniting virtually with my previous Berlin team.

 <!-- once again to work with Aaron, Cédric, and Matthias. -->